• Skip to main content

 Price

-Also, soon to be offered at an impressive price of almost $48,000, this new member of the Calatrava family is more than five times as expensive as the Zenith.
+Soon to hit select boutiques wearing an impressive price tag of almost $48,000, this new Calatrava is more than five times as expensive as the Zenith.
 They just play in different leagues and not because titanium is more affordable than gold.

 In other words, seriously comparing the two models, as well as calling one of them a rip-off is just pure rubbish.
-The only thing that put me off a bit at the time of writing this small review was the official water resistance meter of just 30 meters, but then I remembered that this was just a dress watch that (quite successfully) tried to look like a real aviator’s tool and my serenity returned.
+The only thing that put me off a bit at the time of writing this small review was the official water-resistance rating of just 30 meters, but then I remembered that this was just a dress watch that (successfully) tried to look like a real aviator’s tool and my serenity returned.

 Photos: Patek Philippe